 Predictive analytics can be further categorized as –

 Sentiment analysis is the most common kind of predictive analytics.
 The learning model takes input in the form of plain text and the output of the model is a sentiment score that helps determine whether the sentiment is positive, negative or neutral.

-Organizations like Walmart, Amazon and other retailers leverage predictive analytics to identify trends in sales based on purchase patterns of customers, forecasting customer behaviour, forecasting inventory levels, predicting what products customers are likely to purchase together so that they can offer personalized recommendations, predicting the amount of sales at the end of the quarter or year.
-The best example where predictive analytics find great application is in producing the credit score.
-Credit score helps financial institutions decide the probability of a customer paying credit bills on time.
+Organizations like Walmart, Amazon, and other retailers leverage predictive analytics to identify trends in sales based on purchase patterns of customers, forecasting customer behavior, forecasting inventory levels, predicting what products customers are likely to purchase together so that they can offer personalized recommendations, predicting the number of sales at the end of the quarter or year.
+The best example where predictive analytics finds great application is in producing the credit score.
+A credit score helps financial institutions decide the probability of a customer paying credit bills on time.

 Big data might not be a reliable crystal ball for predicting the exact winning lottery numbers but it definitely can highlight the problems and help a business understand why those problems occurred.
 Businesses can use the data-backed and data-found factors to create prescriptions for the business problems, that lead to realizations and observations.

 Prescriptive analytics is the next step of predictive analytics that adds the spice of manipulating the future.
 Prescriptive analytics advises on possible outcomes and results in actions that are likely to maximize key business metrics.
 It basically uses simulation and optimization to ask “What should a business do?”

 Prescriptive analytics is an advanced analytics concept based on –